nuxeo/doc.nuxeo.com-content/src/nxdoc/quick-overview.md

 ![]({{file name='EndPoints.png'}} ?w=650,border=true)

-### Calling External Services from the Nuxeo&nbsp; Platform
+### Calling External Services from the Nuxeo Platform

 You can extend the Nuxeo Platform to deploy your own Java Services.

 A classical approach is to wrap your calls to external applications inside a [Nuxeo Automation Operation]({{page page='contributing-an-operation'}}).

-Once you have this operation,&nbsp;you can use Nuxeo Studio to integrate for example SAP inside your Nuxeo application:
+Once you have this operation, you can use Nuxeo Studio to integrate for example SAP inside your Nuxeo application:

 *   Use your external service operations inside a Workflow.
 *   Bind your external service operation on new buttons in the UI.